jrrombaldo/rasp-plex/README.md

 Rasp-Plex delivers a Plexmedia Media Server (PMS) Docker container ready to run on Raspberry PI.
 This a fork of the [Offical PMS docker images](https://github.com/plexinc/pms-docker), to add Raspberry support.

-# Run PMS as a container
+# Run Plex as a container
 Here is the command to run this container

 ``` bash